rojo-rbx/rbx-dom/format/binary.md

 | Min        | `f32`  | The minimum value of the range |
 | Max        | `f32`  | The maximum value of the range |

 Multiple `NumberRange` values are stored in sequence with no transformation or interleaving.
-Two `NumberRange`s with values `NumberRange.new(0, 0.5)` and `NumberRange.new(0.5, 1)` look like this: `00 00 00 00 00 00 00 3f 00 00 00 3f 00 00 80 3f`.
+Two `NumberRange` values `NumberRange.new(0, 0.5)` and `NumberRange.new(0.5, 1)` look like this: `00 00 00 00 00 00 00 3f 00 00 00 3f 00 00 80 3f`.

 ### Rect
 **Type ID `0x18`**